openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 But Ben and David convinced me that it's ok blocking external extensibility and requiring folks to go through openshift/api or fork to add new cluster-condition types.
 And the central-struct approach collects all the documentation in one place, making it easier to discover (turning the lack of extensibility from a draback into a benefit).

+David went a step further and required [an enum for `type`][enum-by-david].
+That means that, not only can the discriminating union hold type-specific configuration for an unrecognized type, it cannot hold the fact that an unrecognized type was even requested.
+So if we add additional [non-PromQL filters](#non-promql-filters) in future enhancements, the CVO will need to self-censor to keep the Kube-API-server from rejecting the not-in-the-enum `type`, and you get the "where did that edge go?" exposure for cluster-admins discussed in[the section about metadata alternatives](#metadata-to-include-when-blocking-a-conditional-request).

 #### Flattening or nesting per-type properties in discriminating unions

 As a sub-choice of the central-struct approach to discriminating unions, I had to decide between: